ismet55555/pyfmt/README.md

 optional arguments:
-  -h, --help            show this help message and exit --skip                Directory (ie. env/foo) or files (ie. cool.py) to skip --check               don't write changes, just print the files that would
+  -h, --help            show this help message and exit --skip                Directory (ie. env/foo) or files (ie. cool.py) to skip
-                        be formatted
+                        Arguments are seperated by comma (ie. env,kung.py,foo.py) --isort               Only process with isort (imports) --black               Only process with black (code) --check               don't write changes, just print the files that would be formatted
   --line-length LINE_LENGTH